-Eligible Outlet - An outlet that sells cigarettes and is accessible to all youth between the ages of 15 and 17.
+Eligible Outlet - An outlet that sells cigarettes and is accessible to all youth.

-Field - The venue in which cigarette outlets are visited, survey data are collected and the paper work is completed.
+Field - The venue in which cigarette outlets are visited, survey data are collected and the paperwork is completed.
 This is where the compliance checks are conducted.
 Field can also refer to a section of a collection form where data is entered.